1935 Sumatra earthquake

 The 1935 Sumatra earthquake occurred at 09:35 local time on 28 December.
 It had a magnitude of 7.7 and a maximum felt intensity of VII (Damaging) on the European macroseismic scale.
-It triggered a minor tsunami.
+It also triggered a minor tsunami.

 Tectonic setting

 The island of Sumatra lies on the convergent plate boundary between the Indo-Australian plate and the Eurasian plate.
 The convergence between these plates is highly oblique near Sumatra, with the displacement being accommodated by near pure dip-slip faulting along the subduction zone, known as the Sunda megathrust, and near pure strike-slip faulting along the Great Sumatran fault.
 The major slip events on the subduction zone interface are typically of megathrust type.
 Historically, great or giant megathrust earthquakes have been recorded in 1797, 1833, 1861, 2004, 2005 and 2007, most of them being associated with devastating tsunamis.
 Smaller (but still large) megathrust events have also occurred in the small gaps between the areas that slip during the larger events in 1935, 1984, 2000 and 2002.